jaisharma687/jaisharma687/README.md

 ## 🚀 Projects
 - <a href="https://github.com/Siddhantbg/BlocDoc" target="_blank">BlocDoc</a> - A web3 application for securely uploading files to IPFS.
+- <a href="https://github.com/jaisharma687/AWS-Paper" target="_blank">AWS Paper</a> - A project demonstrating the utilization of AWS services, including a crop recommendation model.

 ## 🛠️ Tech Stack
 - **Languages**: